 "Drawing on research, policies and investigative journalism, Pat Thomson forensically traces multiple forms of corruption in education.
 As such, she has done all concerned for public education a great service."
 Bob Lingard, University of Queensland

-Pat Thomson is a Professor of Education at the University of Nottingham.
+Pat Thomson is Professor of Education at the University of Nottingham.
 She was previously a headteacher and senior public servant in the Australian school system.
 She has published many books, is an active blogger at patthomson.net and tweets at @ThomsonPat.

 A book about corruption in schools

 A scandalous schooling muddle

 The effects of effectiveness